EmmanuelFiguracion/Reports-Documentation/README.md

 	- Average Debt to income ratio?
 	- Good Loan percentage vs Bad Loan?
 	- Average Debt to income ratio?
- - What is Total Loan Application trend by month in past two year
+ - What is Total Funded Amount trend by month in past two year
- - What is the Top 10 state for loan
+ - What is the Top 10 state for Funded Amount
- - Which employment lenght has the highest loan application
+ - Which employment lenght has the highest Funded Amount
  - What mostly is the loan purpose taking the loan
- - What term is the loan application mostly
+ - What term is the Funded Amount mostly
  - Who among the homeowners mostly taking the loan

 ### Data Analysis